How to build a diversified portfolio

 Of course, there are no guarantees of returns wherever or whenever you invest.
 However, over time, a balanced, broadly diversified portfolio should be well-placed to weather storms.

-Building a diversified and robust investment portfolio that suits your individual circumstances can seem a daunting prospect, and that’s where getting some smart advice can help.
+Building a diversified and robust investment portfolio that suits your individual circumstances can seem a daunting prospect, and that’s where getting some financial advice can help.

 Get financial planning tips straight to your inbox